yahiarefaiea/rapida/packages/rapida-api/readme.md

 npm test -s
 ```

 You need to add your test files inside the `api/` directory, also your files should end with a `.test.js`.
+You can see a demo from [here](the-api-folder).

 ### lint
 To lint your `.js` files, run the `lint` script.
-We use `eslint` as our linter.
+We use `eslint` as our linter and it looks for all the `.js` files inside your project.
 ```
 npm run lint -s
 ```